ramp4-pcar4/ramp4-pcar4/docs/api-guides/panels.md

     Additionally, the `PanelRegistrationOptions` object has one optional property of `i18n`, where you should include the localized strings for the panel.
 For more details on localization, please see the [localization documentation](../using-ramp4/config-language.md)
 * `isRegistered(panelId: string | string[]): Promise<void>` - provides a promise that resolves when panels with the specified panel ID(s) have completed registration.
 * `registerHTML(htmlPanel: HTMLPanelInstance)` - Registers a new panel containing a screen of HTML content and returns the PanelInstance.
-Note: `htmlPanel.options` should be structured as follows:
+Note: `htmlPanel.languageKeys` should be structured as follows:
 ```
-i18n: {
-    messages: {
+{
     lang1: {key1: lang1-value1, key2: lang1-value2, ...},
     lang2: {key1: lang2-value1, key2: lang2-value2, ...},
     ...
-    }
 }
 ```
 * `updateHTML(panel: PanelInstance | string, html: { [key: string]: string | HTMLElement }, screenId?: string)` - Updates the content of a specific HTML-based screen of a panel, using HTML content